KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

 To create a parallel chart select a dataset with at least one attribute and two columns with numerical values.
 You can find an interesting example of dataset in the next table where we display some of its rows.

 .. _exampleofdatsetparallel:
-.. table:: Example of dataset for the parallel chart.
+.. table:: Example of a dataset for a parallel chart.
    :widths: auto

    +--------+--------------+-------------+--------------+-------------+-----------------+